What is the MCAT®?

-- Applicants taking the 2015 version of the exam need a total score of 508-509+ or a total score in the 80 %-ile (or greater) in order to be considered competitive.
-Test scores that do not meet the competitive score may still be considered depending on the pool of applicants that year.
+- Applicants taking the exam need a total score of 508-509+ or a total score in the 80th percentile (or greater) in order to be considered competitive.
+Competitive scores can vary from year to year, but are approximately 80th percentile for the overall score.

 Association of Faculties of Medicine of Canada Fee Assistance Program